 I am feeling very positive about the future and a lot more content with myself than I was just a short 3 sessions ago and I have Mark to thank for that life changing clarity.”
 Emma

-Led by an Accredited Therapist using up-to-date ideas, knowledge and techniques from psychology and neuroscience, we have different options to suit your needs and situation:
+- Up-to-date ideas, knowledge and techniques from psychology and neuroscience to suit your needs and situation.

-- No ‘One-Size-Fits-All’ approach – we support you by developing an approach that helps you to overcome bad eating habits in a way that works for you.
+- No ‘One-Size-Fits-All’ approach – I will support you by developing an approach that helps you to overcome bad eating habits in ways that work for you.
 You will be surprised to find just what you are capable of.
 You will be shown useful ways to create more positive eating habits and the self-belief to make lasting changes.

 - One to one sessions – you will be supported, understood and accepted for who you are.
-You won’t be judged or labelled – don’t feel embarrassed or guilty about your eating habits.
-We will help you to understand the reasons behind your problematic eating habits and how to overcome them.
+You won’t be judged or labelled and made to feel embarrassed or guilty about your eating habits.
+I will help you to understand the reasons behind your problematic eating habits and show you how to overcome them.
 Together, we will have a different type of conversation about food.

-Disclaimer: At CWI, we make a distinction between mild-to-moderate problem eating and eating disorders.
-If you have a diagnosed – or suspected undiagnosed – eating disorder such as anorexia nervosa, bulimia or Binge Eating Disorder, CWI recommends seeking specialist support.
-Your GP will be an initial source of information for accessing specialist help, but the excellent eating disorders charity ‘b-eat‘ can also provide information and support.
-Their website is www.b-eat.co.uk
+Disclaimer: At Conversations With Impact, we make a distinction between mild-to-moderate problem eating and Eating Disorders.
+If you have a diagnosed – or suspected undiagnosed – Eating Disorder such as anorexia nervosa, bulimia or Binge Eating Disorder, we recommend seeking specialist support.
+Your GP will be an initial source of information for accessing specialist help, but the excellent eating disorders charity ‘b-eat‘ can also provide information and support at https://www.beateatingdisorders.org.uk/